DHTMLX/docs-diagram/docs/api/selection/beforeunselect_event.md

 The callback of the event is called with an object with the following parameters:

-- `id` - (required) the id of an item being removed from the selection list
+- `id` - the id of an item to unselect
-- `subId` - (optional) the id of a subheader of a line title being removed from the selection list
+- `batch` - the list of items to unselect

 ### Returns